Using the Heritage Room

 The door to the Room is normally locked.
-To use the collection you must sign in at the first floor librarians’ desk.
-Your library card must be left with the librarian, who will then let you into the room.
-When you are finished, sign out at the librarians’ desk.
-Your card will be returned to you.
+To use the collection you must sign in at the first floor welcome desk.
+A library staff member will then let you into the room.
+When you are finished, sign out at the desk.

 We encourage those who wish to copy materials in this Room to use digital cameras or hand scanners.
-If you need to use a photocopier, the librarian can check if the item is fit for copying and if so, the librarian can help you with the copying.
+If you need to use a photocopier, staff can check if the item is fit for copying and if so, theycan help you with the copying.
 Otherwise, no material is to leave the Room.

 Due to their fragility, directories may not be photocopied.
-Copies may be made from the microfilm versions found in the Magazines & Newspapers Department on the second floor.
+Copies may be made from the microfilm versions found on the first floor.

 Packs and bags are allowed in the Room.
 No food or drink is allowed in the Room.